Knickerbocker Theatre (Washington, D.C.): Collapse

 On January 28, 1922, the Knickerbocker was showing the silent comedy Get-Rich-Quick Wallingford.
 News reports estimated that between 300 and 1,000 people were in the theater that evening.
-Two days before, a severe blizzard had begun and lasted twenty-eight hours, resulting in significant accumulation of snow and ice throughout the Washington area.
-It was the worst snowfall the capital had seen since 1899, and much of the city was left paralyzed.
+Two days before, a severe blizzard had begun and lasted twenty-eight hours, resulting in a significant accumulation of snow and ice throughout the Washington area.
+It was the worst snowfall the capital had seen since 1899, and much of the city was paralyzed.
 The snow accumulation on the Knickerbocker's flat roof put significant strain on the structure, and on the evening of January 28, it gave way.

 The collapse occurred suddenly just after 9:00 p.m.
 Witnesses reported that they had no hint of danger, such as creaking or loud noises, beforehand.
-With a loud noise, the roof of the theater collapsed onto the concrete balcony, and both in turn collapsed onto the orchestra seating section.
+With a loud noise, the theater roof collapsed onto the concrete balcony, and both, in turn, collapsed onto the orchestra seating section.
 In the moments after the collapse, a witness called a telephone operator, who spread the alarm to police, firefighters, and hospitals.
 She also phoned the city government, which ordered the immediate closure of all theaters in the city to prevent loss of life from any further collapses.

-People nearby the Knickerbocker during the collapse rushed to help, although their efforts were disorganized until the arrival of more than 600 soldiers and Marines.
+People near the Knickerbocker during the collapse rushed to help, although their efforts were disorganized until more than 600 soldiers and Marines arrived.
 Army Major George S. Patton was called upon to lead the rescue effort.
 It took time for authorities to establish control over the scene as relatives of the victims tried to gain entry.
 Authorities also experienced delays in getting fire engines and other equipment to the theater, as the streets of the city remained nearly impassable in places due to snow and vehicles that had become stuck during the blizzard.
-However, a fleet of ambulances from Walter Reed Army Medical Center and volunteer taxis were able to reach the scene and evacuate some of the injured to hospitals.
+However, a fleet of ambulances from Walter Reed Army Medical Center and volunteer taxis reached the scene and evacuated some of the injured to hospitals.